 We will be introducing this for all new patients over the coming weeks and for return patients as we progress.
 To enable us to provide this service we require up to date contact numbers for all patients, if you have been recently referred or are due to have an appointment with the ACU, Ninewells soon please contact us to provide us with up to date contact details for each partner on 01382 496475 or alternatively email email@example.com

 Sperm donors and egg donors

-One of the more common causes of infertility is an infertile male partner.
+Male factor infertility is one of the most common causes.
 Occasionally we can provide treatment which will return fertility to a man but on some occasions there is no treatment available.
 These couples may choose to undergo treatment with donor sperm, so that they may have a family.
 We also treat same sex female couples and single women.
-We pay £35 per visit.
+We pay £35 per visit to sperm donors.

 Please see sperm donor information for more details.

 For women with primary or premature ovarian failure, those whose ovaries have been removed, or where there is a risk of passing on some genetic disorder, the only hope of a pregnancy lies with the use of eggs donated by a healthy female volunteer.

 - Egg donors should be under the age of 36

 - They should understand the responsibility of passing on genetic material to the next generation